Ciantic/sphinkydoc/README.rst

 is to leverage the power of Sphinx for small Python projects.
 For those it is usually sufficient to document the code in docstrings.

-Also Sphinkydoc tries to address the problem that no documentation should be written twice.
+Also Sphinkydoc tries to address the problem that *no documentation should be written twice*.
 This is why system also tries to look for magic files in your project, such as `INSTALL`, `README`, `COPYING`, which also contain bits for the documentation.